Rihanna has jumped right into her role as Global Ambassador for the Global Partnership for Education.

 Currently, the foundation provides micro grants to schools in Barbados, Rihanna’s home country, where it has also established the Clara Brathwaite Center for Oncology and Nuclear Medicine.
 The singer’s foundation also awards scholarships to bright, motivated students from Barbados, Cuba, Haiti, and other countries to attend college in the US.

-Rihanna also recently got the president of France to commit more funds to the Education Cannot Wait fund.
+The singer and businesswoman also recently got the president of France to commit more funds to the Education Cannot Wait fund.

 Ahead of the 2016 Global Citizen Festival in New York City, which Rihanna headlined, the Barbados native decided to give France’s President Francois Hollande a little nudge when his government was slow to respond to Global Citizens.
 And of course, it worked.
 Hollande tweeted back that education was indeed his No. 1 priority and committed $2 million to global education.